YingCGooi/Ruby-Object-Oriented-Programming-Exercises/5_slightly_larger_oo_programs/oo_ttt_readme.md

 # Tic Tac Toe Expansion

 The entire source code is included in the `oo_ttt_bonus_multiplayer.rb` file.
-This readme serves as a quick overview of how the game works, as well as how classes are organized.
+This documentation serves as a quick overview of how the game works, as well as how classes are organized.

 ## Usage